Make this the year you master Delta SkyMiles and get the most out of them. And trust us: You can.

 You can buy expensive (and delicious) bottles of champagne in the Delta Sky Club for as low as 4,000 SkyMiles.
 You can get 2 cents per SkyMile, which is a solid value.
 It’s a great way to start any vacation.

-If you’ve got SkyMiles to burn, this is a great way to start your trip off right.
+If you’ve got a few thousand SkyMiles to burn, this is a great way to start your trip off right.

 Booking Flight Deals with SkyMiles